awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 Transit gateways support dynamic and static routing between attached VPCs and VPN connections\.
 You can enable or disable route propagation for each attachment\.
 Transit gateway peering attachments support static routing only\.

+You can optionally associate one or more IPv4 or IPv6 CIDR blocks with your transit gateway\.
+You specify an IP address from the CIDR block when you establish a Connect peer for a [transit gateway Connect attachment](tgw-connect.md)\.
+You can associate any public or private IP address range, except for addresses in the `169.254.0.0/16` range, and ranges that overlap with addresses for your VPC attachments and on\-premises networks\.

 **Topics**
 + [Create a transit gateway](#create-tgw)
 + [View your transit gateways](#view-tgws)